The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Your adjusted gross income + Nontaxable interest + ½ of your Social Security benefits = Your combined income

 Sometimes when you’re over your head in debt, a lender will agree to settle for less.
-If that happens, the IRS expects you to pay taxes on the canceled amount.
+If that happens, the Internal Revenue Service (IRS) considers canceled debt as taxable income, even if the money never touches your hands.
+The IRS expects you to pay taxes on the canceled amount.
 Even if the cash never touches your hands, the IRS still views it as income.
 Typically, you’ll receive a Form 1099-C from your lender if the canceled amount exceeds $600.
+File your taxes fast and easy with ezTaxReturn today!

 Unemployment benefits help countless people keep the lights on while they’re in-between jobs.
 But, by no means is it free money.
-It’s taxable income for which you will receive a Form 1099-G to report on your tax return.
+It’s taxable income and is subject to income tax, for which you will receive a Form 1099-G to report on your tax return.
 The simplest way to avoid an unwanted surprise is to request to have taxes withheld from your pay.
 To do this, complete and submit Form W-4V to the paying agency.

 Scholarships